tundisto/demisto-web-form-angular/README.md

 ## Building the Angular client

-Run `ng build` to build the project in development mode (this may fist require a global installation of the the Angular CLI with `sudo npm install -g @angular/cli`).
+Run `npm run ng -- build` to build the project in development mode (yes, there is a space between '--' and 'build').
 The build artifacts will be stored in the `dist/` subdirectory.
-Use the `--prod` flag for a production build.
+Add the `--prod` flag for a production build.

 ## Connecting to the Application